apache/incubator-brooklyn/docs/README.md

     # versioned guide, relative to /v/<version>/
     _build/build.sh guide-version --install

+You can then preview the public site of [localhost:4000](http://localhost:4000) with:

+    _build/serve-public-site.sh

 Next it is recommended to go to the SVN dir and review the changes using the usual `svn` commands -- `status`, `diff`, `add`, `rm`, etc: